 Watch the Australian Open live from Monday 19 January as the first Grand Slam of the year kicks off in Melbourne.

-Stan Wawrinka returns to defend his title at the 2015 Australian Open but faces stiff competition from the established and emerging stars of men’s tennis – Novak Djokovic, Roger Federer, Rafael Nadal, Andy Murray, Kei Nishikori, Grigor Dimitrov, Nick Kyrgios and the rest – while the title left vacant by Li Na’s retirement in 2014 is the goal for five-time Australian Open champion Serena Williams and a stellar women’s field led by Maria Sharapova, Victoria Azarenka, Simona Halep, Ana Ivanovic, Eugenie Bouchard, Caroline Wozniacki and Petra Kvitova.
+Stan Wawrinka returns to defend his title at the 2015 Australian Open but faces stiff competition from the established and emerging stars of men’s tennis – Novak Djokovic, Rafael Nadal, Andy Murray, Kei Nishikori, Grigor Dimitrov, Nick Kyrgios and the rest – while the title left vacant by Li Na’s retirement in 2014 is the goal for five-time Australian Open champion Serena Williams and a stellar women’s field led by Maria Sharapova, Victoria Azarenka, Simona Halep, and Eugenie Bouchard.

 Stan Wawrinka in action at the 2014 Australian Open (WILLIAM WEST/AFP/Getty Images)